 Show recruiters that you can identify a key event or socio-economic trend that will affect the markets in other parts of the world.
 And, more importantly, make sure you can explain why and how it will affect the organisation’s operations in Singapore.

 Other skills that investment employers look for

-Individual investment employers can also have more interesting requirements – some of which you might not even think of at first glance.
+Individual investment employers can also have more interesting requirements – some of which you might not even think of.

-Credit Suisse, for example, looks for the ability to “invoke loyalty in others”.
-And then there’s Rothschild, which lists “presence” (i.e. a sense of gravitas and authority) as one of their fundamental skills.
+Credit Suisse, for example, looks for the ability to “invoke loyalty in others.”
+And then there’s Rothschild, which lists “presence” – much like a sense of gravitas and authority – as one of their fundamental skills.

 On the opposite end of the spectrum, sometimes otherwise great candidates end up letting the air out of their application bids all too easily by trying too hard to showcase their worth, at the expense of forgetting the basics.